dwief-usgs/xstrm/README.rst

 ------------------
 * Python methods (build_network.py, network_calc.py, xstrm.py) and command line tool (network_calculator.py) to support upstream or downstream summaries of information attributed to local stream segments or drainages.
 Summary types currently supported include sum, min, max, or weighted average.

 * Ability to export a complete network to hdf5 file format.
+Note, networks are exported using index values to improve processing efficiency and reduce size of the hdf5 file.

 * For a given network return all upstream or downstream segment or drainage identifiers.

 * A mock network is included in tests folder for convenience of testing and understanding functionality.
 An image of the network, diagram_of_test_data.JPG, along with network data, test_local_data.csv, are included.

+* common_networks folder, contains processing steps for commonly used stream networks such as NHDPlusV2.1.

 Requirements
 ------------